Max McGreevy betting profile: Sony Open in Hawaii - PGA TOUR

 McGreevy's advanced stats and rankings

-- McGreevy posted a Strokes Gained: Off-the-Tee average of 0.380 in his past five tournaments, indicating solid performance off the tee.
+- McGreevy averaged 0.380 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, McGreevy averaged 0.272 in his past five starts.
+- He posted an average of 0.272 Strokes Gained: Approach the Green over his last five starts.

-- On the greens, McGreevy delivered a 0.365 Strokes Gained: Putting mark in his past five tournaments, showing strong putting performance.
+- McGreevy recorded a -0.068 Strokes Gained: Around-the-Green mark in his past five tournaments.

+- His putting performance showed an average of 0.365 Strokes Gained: Putting over his last five appearances.

+- McGreevy delivered a strong 0.950 Strokes Gained: Total average across his past five tournaments.

 All stats in this article are accurate for McGreevy as of the start of the Sony Open in Hawaii.